Frequently Asked Questions

 - Bordetella: (6 month or 1 year vaccine accepted) Bordatella prevents against some strains of Canine Cough and Truckee-Tahoe Pet Lodge does everything possible to reduce the risk of your pet getting Canine Cough.
 However, the vaccine does not prevent against all strains, and just like the human flu, there is always a risk when in an environment with many dogs.

-- Canine Influenza (recommended-not required): The Canine Influenza Virus (CIV) is fairly prevalent in other areas of the country though we’ve only seen a few isolated cases in northern California and Nevada.
+- Canine Influenza: Until recently, the Canine Influenza Virus (CIV) was not present in our geographical area of the country though it was prevalent in many other areas.
+The virus is now showing up in northern California and Nevada, so we do now require that our guests be vaccinated for CIV.
 More information on CIV can be found here.
 If you have concerns about CIV, we recommend you discuss them with your vet.

 My dog or cat hasn’t been spayed/neutered.
 Is that okay?